 Thousands of physicians across the world have used our sensors to replace their traditional foam and plaster molds.

-The precision of Structure Sensor (Mark II) can be found on this chart.
+The precision of Structure Sensor Pro can be found our white paper.

-We are still collecting data and running case studies but, from what we have seen working with professionals in the field is that, most measurements are within 1-2% when verified against a manual tape measure or existing blueprints.
+We are still collecting data and running case studies but, from what we have seen working with professionals in the field, most measurements are within 1-2% when verified against a manual tape measure or existing blueprints.